-While AEM is a popular, comprehensive and a robust platform offering a lot of features, it does not include tools that track, analyze and report on the platform itself.
-It does have a few reports but not extensive.
+While AEM is a popular, comprehensive, and robust platform offering a lot of features, it does not include tools that track, analyze, and report on the platform itself.
+It does have a few reports, but they are not extensive.

-The focus of Adobe on AEM has been more on enabling teams to develop varied customer experiences.
-Having said that, AEM et better with more features and capabilities with it’s annual releases/updates.
+The focus of Adobe for AEM has been more on enabling teams to develop varied customer experiences.
+Having said that, AEM gets better with more features and capabilities with each annual release/update.

-Monitoring a platform like AEM is very crucial , teams have several options to monitor AEM.
-Datadog comes in the same category but is beyond any of the tools comparable.
-The options, in-depth analysis, reporting makes it unique in the market space.
-Datadog does a real good job at this.
+Monitoring a platform like AEM is very valuable, teams have several options to monitor AEM.
+Datadog is in this category but is above and beyond any of the comparable tools.
+The options, in-depth analysis, and reporting make it unique in the market space.
+Datadog does a really good job at all of this.

-In the next section we will see how to install, configure Datadog and integrate it with AEM.
+In the next section we will cover how to install and configure Datadog, and how to integrate it with AEM.

 Caution: This gets very technical